awsdocs/amazon-cloudwatch-events-user-guide/doc_source/EventTypes.md

 For information about the Amazon WorkSpaces events, see [Monitor Your WorkSpaces Using CloudWatch Events](https://docs.aws.amazon.com/workspaces/latest/adminguide/cloudwatch-events.html) in the *Amazon WorkSpaces Administration Guide*\.

-## Events for Services Not Listed<a name="events-for-services-not-listed"></a>
+## Events Delivered Via CloudTrail<a name="events-for-services-not-listed"></a>

 You can also use CloudWatch Events with services that do not emit events and are not listed on this page\.
 AWS CloudTrail is a service that automatically records events such as AWS API calls\.
 You can create CloudWatch Events rules that trigger on the information captured by CloudTrail\.
 For more information about CloudTrail, see [What is AWS CloudTrail?](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.
 For more information about creating a CloudWatch Events rule that uses CloudTrail, see [Creating a CloudWatch Events Rule That Triggers on an AWS API Call Using AWS CloudTrail](Create-CloudWatch-Events-CloudTrail-Rule.md)\.

+All events that are delivered via CloudTrail have `AWS API Call via CloudTrail` as the value for `detail-type`\.

+Some occurrences in AWS can be reported to CloudWatch Events both by the service itself and by CloudTrail, but in different ways\.
+For example, an Amazon EC2 API call that launches or terminates an instance generates events available to CloudWatch Events through CloudTrail\.
+However, the Amazon EC2 instance state changes, from ‘running’ to ‘terminating’ for example, are CloudWatch Events events themselves\.

-The following is an example of an AWS API call event to Amazon S3 to create a bucket:
+The following is an example of an event delivered via CloudTrail\.
+The event was generated by an AWS API call to Amazon S3 to create a bucket\.

 ```
 {